 - 1. A "fish-bearing stream" is defined as a stream located within the range of the listed species (Central California Coast (CCC) Evolutionarily Significant Unit (ESU) Coho, the CCC steelhead, and South Central Coast ESU Steelhead) and/or designated critical habitat for these salmonids.
 The County of Santa Cruz and CDFG fisheries experts prepared a GIS-based summary of the existing information on salmonid distribution in Santa Cruz County streams "Steelhead and Coho Salmon Distribution", County of Santa Cruz, May, 2004.
 The NRCS and RCD will utilize this map, and any subsequent updates to it, during the initial project assessment to determine if the project is taking place in a fish-bearing stream. - 2.
-Dimensions refer to actual area of improvement.

-- 3. Volume of soil disturbed, based on practice installation and representing the volume of soil excavated and used as fill or removed from site, or soil imported as fill. - 4.
+Dimensions refer to actual area of improvement. - 3.
+Volume of soil disturbed, based on practice installation and representing the volume of soil excavated and used as fill or removed from site, or soil imported as fill. - 4.
 The "ordinary high water mark" on non-tidal rivers is defined by the line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank; shelving; changes in the character of soil; destruction of terrestrial vegetation; the presence of litter and debris; or other appropriate means that consider the characteristics of the surrounding areas.
 Some indicators of the ordinary high water mark include water staining, shelving, and evidence of debris, among other potential indicators. - 5.
-Actual objects rarely exceed 10 ft. x 15 A. Access to an object may involve disturbance of up to 50' in length.
+Actual objects rarely exceed 10 ft. x 15 ft.
+Access to an object may involve disturbance of up to 50' in length.
 It is difficult to estimate the total number of separate objects to be removed from a stream.
 Maximum disturbance per project is limited to .2 acres. - 6.
-Area of practice includes a 100' stream width with 50' on either side of stream (total length 200') and a 20' wide potential work area for equipment. - 7.
-Volume of soil is based on a 2' wide trench over 200' buried to a depth of 3' - 8.
 Embankment heights exceeding 6 ft will be accompanied by additional technical information that has been reviewed and approved by County Geologist and County Civil Engineer.
-At a minimum, all engineered practices shall be designed/sized to accommodate a IO-year storm event. - 9.
+At a minimum, all engineered practices shall be designed/sized to accommodate a 10-year storm event. - 7.
 For vegetation treatments, soil disturbance is assumed to be a maximum of 700' of 2,000' maximum reach.
-The average depth of soil grading (cut or fill) is 3'. - 10.
+The average depth of soil grading (cut or fill) is 3'. - 8.
 Numbers provided for rock armoring refer to actual areas and volume of rock placed only.
 Total soil disturbance limits are same as for vegetative treatments since remainder of work area will be vegetated.
-Rock placed would be used at the toe of the bank in conjunction with bioengineering techniques. - 11.
+Rock placed would be used at the toe of the bank in conjunction with bioengineering techniques.
+RSP for bank protection is limited to approximately 300 cyd.
+Up to 800 cyd of rock is allowable if the majority of rock will be used for fish-friendly practices, such as rock vanes, j-hooks, root wad anchoring, etc. - 9.
 Area of practice within riparian area includes a 50' length and a 20' wide work area for equipment.
 Volume of soil is based on a 2' wide trench over 50' with pipe buried to an average depth of 2'. - The NRCS Area Engineer will be responsible for reviewing and signing plans that include those practices designated in the table above with an asterisk.
-At a minimum, all engineered practices shall be designed/sized to accommodate a 10-year storm event.
-The Pipeline practice will only require signoff by the NRCS Area Engineer if the project involves a riparian crossing and road crossings in which the road serves multiple users (i.e., more than one parcel). - Where this practice involves replacement of a fish passage barrier with a bridge, bridge plans will be designed by a civil engineer and soil information will be supplied to the County by a civil engineer or geotechnical engineer.
+At a minimum, all engineered practices shall be designed/sized to accommodate a 10-year storm event. - Where this practice involves replacement of a fish passage barrier with a bridge, bridge plans will be designed by a civil engineer and soil information will be supplied to the County by a civil engineer or geotechnical engineer.